bbc/childrens-games-starter-pack/docs/gmi.md

 function onSettingsClosed() { ... }
 ```

-The *changedSettings* parameter is a JavaScript object with keys corresponding
-to those specified in the settings definitions, and boolean values set to the
-new value of the setting.
-It only includes settings that have just been changed.

 ## Settings Configuration

 Customization of the available settings is done via the initial *getGMI* call.